martinber/noaa-apt/README.md

 ## Things I should do

-- Improve performance.
+- Improve syncing performance.

+- Option for disabling syncing.

 - Separate thread for GUI.

-- Option for disabling syncing.

 - The parameters used for filter design are hardcoded.